Risk Management Amplify Platform

 • XACML PEP authorization

-For example, to specifically tackle the BOLA issue and administrator could:
+For example, to specifically tackle the BOLA issue, administrators could:

 And that’s a wrap

-The OWASP API Security Top 10 is an acknowledgment that the game changes when you go from developing a traditional application to an API based application.
-It’s a new top 10 but there’s nothing new here in terms of threats.
+The OWASP API Security Top 10 is an acknowledgment that the game changes when you go from developing a traditional application to an API-based application.
 The list is a reshuffle and a re-prioritization from a much bigger pool of risks.